-Current world demand for pressure-sensitive adhesive tapes is approximately 39.3 billion square meters per year and is expected to grow to over 50 billion square meters by 2018.
-To give you some perspective on those numbers, 39.3 billion square meters is over 15,000 square miles of tape or enough to cover the entire state of New Jersey twice!
-The US demand for pressure sensitive tapes is 9.8 billion square meters per year or approximately 25% of the global total.
+The current world demand (as of the date of this post) for pressure-sensitive adhesive tapes is approximately 39.3 billion square meters per year and is expected to grow to over 50 billion square meters by 2018.
+To give you some perspective on those numbers, 39.3 billion square meters is over 15,000 square miles of tape – or enough to cover the entire state of New Jersey twice!
+The US demand for pressure sensitive tapes is 9.8 billion square meters per year, or approximately 25% of the global total.
 That’s enough to cover more than half the state!

 Richard Drew also founded the first tape laboratory at 3M in 1926 and went on create a clear, waterproof tape to seal cellophane food wrap for bakers and grocers.
 This cellulose tape became what we know more commonly as Scotch Tape and consumers soon learned that they could repair torn book pages, documents, and even ripped window shades with this new product.

 Jumping ahead to 1942 and World War II, Johnson & Johnson developed duct tape to seal canisters and repair equipment for the military.
 The tape was a basically a polyethylene coated cloth tape with good “quick stick” properties that made it easy to use in the field for emergency repairs.
 The world never looked back and duct tape can be found in almost any home or tool box.